 3.4 New BaseLoad Contract.
 Customer may enter into any new BaseLoad Contract that will be effective during the Term to satisfy Customer's Gas requirements; provided, however, that (a) Customer shall provide ENA with notice of any new BaseLoad Contract as soon as reasonably possible but in no event later than five (5) Days prior to the first Day of the month during which the Gas will flow under such BaseLoad Contract, which notice shall include the (i) name of the counterparty, (ii) counterparty contract person and phone number, (iii) delivery/receipt point, (iv) counterparty’s pool number, and (v) the quantity of Gas; and (b) Customer may not enter into any new BaseLoad Contract for Gas supply which provides for a commencement of Gas flow intra-month.
 Any BaseLoad Contract entered into by Customer under which quantities of Gas will be delivered during the Term, must provide for firm baseload Gas supply or delivery.

+3.5 In the event that Customer’s Gas requirements are less than the BaseLoad Contract supply on a cumulative basis at the end of any month, ENA will provide a bid for such imbalance quantities based on current market conditions.
+Such transaction will take place by the 25th of the month following the creation of such imbalance.

 ARTICLE 4.
 FEES AND CHARGES